yc-lin-geo/lin_MWP1A_sources/README.md

-# Code Supporting "A reconciled solution of Meltwater Pulse 1A sources using sea-level fingerprinting" by Lin et al. (2021)
+# Code supporting "A reconciled solution of Meltwater Pulse 1A sources using sea-level fingerprinting" by Lin et al. (2021)

 This repository is the Python code base for [Lin et al. 2021]:  "A reconciled solution of Meltwater Pulse 1A sources using sea-level fingerprinting".